kivy/kivy/doc/sources/installation/installation-linux-venvs.rst

 Installation
 ------------
-After installing dependencies above specific to your distribution, do the following remaining steps.
+After installing dependencies above specific to your distribution, follow these steps.
 Replace `python` with `python3` for Python 3.

 .. parsed-literal::